 "I'd love to make it bigger, but I also know that I personally can only handle so much stress," Vandever said.

-One thing not helping is Health and Welfare's temporary pause for ICCP enrollment due to a projected budget shortfall of about $15 million.
+One thing that does not help is Health and Welfare's temporary pause for ICCP enrollment due to a projected budget shortfall of about $15 million.

 The program is meant to help families by paying for a portion of child care.
 The pause started back in August.